 An investigation of the woman’s reproductive system using a thin telescope inserted through the navel while the patient is under general anaesthesia.
 Although no wider than a fountain pen, the telescope magnifies the surgeon’s view of the fallopian tubes, the ovaries and the uterus.
-This procedure is vital in diagnosing certain causes of infertility, such as blocked tubes, endometriosis or adhesions.
+This procedure is vital in diagnosing certain causes of infertility, such as blocked tubes, endometriosis (link) or adhesions (link).

 Luteinising hormone is a hormone produced by the pituitary gland, that controls ovulation.
 The ‘LH surge’ indicates that ovulation will occur in about 36 hours.
 The LH surge is stimulated by the increase in oestrogen in the blood created by the growing egg follicle.

-Drug that stimulates the growth of egg follicles, containing FSH and LH.
+Drug that stimulates the growth of egg follicles, containing FSH (link) and LH (link).

 A prenatal scan that can identify chromosomal abnormalities associated with conditions like Down Syndrome.
 The Harmony Prenatal test is a highly accurate nuchal test with very low false positive/negative rates.

 Low sperm count, with a high percentage of slow-moving and abnormal sperm.